 ‘Home Response’, part-funded through the BEIS Domestic Demand Side Response Competition, will look at how electric hot water heating and solar PV with battery storage technologies can be controlled by the smart metering system.
 In combination with business and customer engagement models the project aims to kick start markets for household flexibility and provide 0.5MW of additional electrical power to local and national electrical networks by December 2020.

 If you are interested in this project or keen to find out how your solution could integrate with the smart meter system, please get in touch.

-Are you interested in using the DCC Innovation Hub?
+Are you interested in using the experimentation environment?